HoverBaum/puerF/readme.md

     -p, --port <number>      Specific port to use
-    -w, --watch <files>      Filetypes to watch, defaults to js|css|html|xhtml -x, --exclude <files>    Exclude files from being watched for updates
+    -w, --watch <files>      Filetypes to watch, defaults to js|css|html|xhtml -x, --exclude <files>    Exclude files from being watched for updates -l, --localhost          Use "localhost" instead of "127.0.0.1" --no-browser             Do not autimatically open a brwoser
 ```

 ## Mocking requests